-The Mayor and each Council member will hold office for a period of four years until his or her successor is qualified and elected.
+The mayor and each Council member will hold office for a period of four years until his or her successor is qualified and elected.
 No person shall be deemed elected to an office unless that person receives a majority of all the votes cast for such office.

 The Mayor and each Council member must be a citizen of the United States, qualified voter of the State of Ohio and have resided for at least one year within the corporate limits of the City of Powell.

-Contact: Mayor Jon Bennehoof
+Contact: Mayor Daniel Swartwout